mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 manualCard: true
 ---

 Material UI v6 is now stable!
-It comes with new features, improvements, and experimental static CSS extraction.
+It comes with new features, improvements, and an experimental integration for static CSS extraction.

 ## Table of contents